ikfoundation.org

 Promoting Natural & Cultural History

-The Count’s chamberlain had an adjoining room too where he slept in a bed, but this piece of furniture was removed two years later (in 1760) according to an additional note in the Inventory and replaced with ‘a light yellow coloured bed-cupboard’.
+The Count’s chamberlain had an adjoining room, too, where he slept in a bed, but this piece of furniture was removed two years later (in 1760), according to an additional note in the Inventory and replaced with ‘a light yellow coloured bed-cupboard’.
 Furthermore, some servants evidently lived in quite cramped conditions, whilst the Footmen’s Chamber listed ‘4 beds, but now not more than three of these wall-beds existed’ and additionally ‘3 new grey bed-cupboards were made in 1759’, so at least six people could be housed in the same room.
 No further historical traces have been found linked to these beds, but such models appear to have been locally made in simple and practical designs suited to fit several purposes.
-In the next essay of this series, the focus will be mattresses, bolsters, sheets and cushions used in beds for the family, guests and servants alike at the three-story manor house Christinehof in southernmost Sweden in 1758.
+In the following essay of this series, the focus will be mattresses, bolsters, sheets and cushions used in beds for the family, guests and servants alike at the three-story manor house Christinehof in southernmost Sweden in 1758.

-This is the tenth essay based on an Inventory dated 1758 at Christinehof manor house.
+This is the tenth essay based on an Inventory dated 1758 at Christinehof Manor House.
 Quotes from the original documents are translated from Swedish to English.

 Sources: